Based on 10 reviews

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 The parents' guide to what's in this TV show.

-Parents need to know that there's nothing objectionable in this sweet dance-oriented series for preschoolers.
+Parents need to know that Angelina Ballerina is a sweet dance-oriented series for preschoolers with nothing objectionable objectionable in it.
 Angelina is a great role model who uses her talents to help others.

 Based on the books by Helen Craig and Katharine Holabird, ANGELINA BALLERINA is all about a little mouse with big dreams.
 This series follows Angelina Mousling as she balances her life as a normal growing mouse with her ambitions to become a famous ballet dancer.
 Angelina's adventures are animated, but brief live-action segments feature ballet tips executed by young aspiring dancers.

 Is It Any Good?